protojour/migrado/README.md

 🥑 ArangoDB migrations and batch processing manager.

-migrado is a command-line client that can help build and run schema or data migrations against your ArangoDB instance.
+Migrado is a command-line client that can help build and run schema or data migrations against your ArangoDB instance.

-migrado utilizes ArangoDB Transactions when running data migrations to ensure failed scripts are rolled back automatically. arangosh from the [ArangoDB Client Tools](https://www.arangodb.com/download-major/) is required to run schema migrations, however no transaction safety is available at this point.
+Migrado utilizes ArangoDB Transactions when running data migrations to ensure failed scripts are rolled back automatically. arangosh from the [ArangoDB Client Tools](https://www.arangodb.com/download-major/) is required to run schema migrations, however no transaction safety is available at this point.

-**migrado should be considered alpha software.** Make sure you test well before using in a production setting.
+**Migrado should be considered alpha software.** Make sure you test well before using in a production setting.

 If you have trouble, open an issue.
 Contributions are welcome.

 Installation
 ------------

-migrado requires Python 3.6 or higher.
+Migrado requires Python 3.6 or higher.

 ```bash
 $ pip install --user migrado